vhub-team/native-db/functions/0x14BA4BA137AF6CEC.md

 # FIRE::GET_OWNER_OF_EXPLOSION_IN_ANGLED_AREA

 ## Summary
-Gets the owner of an explosion in an angled area.
+Gets the owner of an explosion in an angled area

 ## Parameters
 * **EXPLOSION_TAG** explosionTag